 Understanding the Medical Exam

-You’ll also be asked about your lifestyle which is where the marijuana use comes in.
+You’ll also be asked about your lifestyle.
+This is where marijuana use comes in.
 Again, be as honest as you can.
-The provider will ask if you have high-risk hobbies like jumping out of planes in about your smoking, drinking and drug use.
-Finally, a blood sample be taken in a urine sample will be required.
-Yes, the urine will be tested for marijuana in that particular drug stays in your system for about 30 days.
+The provider will ask if you have high-risk hobbies like jumping out of planes and about your smoking, drinking, and drug use.
+Finally, a blood sample will be taken and a urine sample will be required.
+Yes, urine will be tested for marijuana as that particular drug can stay in your system for about 30 days.

 Marijuana Friendly Insurance Companies

-There are some marijuana friendly insurance companies out there and finding them isn’t actually that hard.
-You can usually look online and get some user recommendations and in states where marijuana is legal the insurance company may actually advertise that they are willing to write policies even if you’re a marijuana user.
+There are some marijuana-friendly insurance companies out there and finding them isn’t actually that hard.
+You can usually look online and get some user recommendations and in states where marijuana is legal, the insurance company may actually advertise that they are willing to write policies even if you’re a marijuana user.
 If you choose the company right from the start that is willing to work with you and doesn’t care about your marijuana use as far as insurance goes, you will definitely be happier down the road.

 Here are a few of the companies that other people have been able to get policies with and still be honest about their marijuana use:

-MetLife Insurance Company
+- MetLife Insurance Company

-United of Omaha
+- United of Omaha

 How to Get a Good Rate as a Marijuana User

-Once you have decided that you are going to go with a certain batch of companies that you know are marijuana friendly, then you want to go to each one and get a quote and find out which company offers the best deal.
+Once you decide on a few companies that you know are marijuana-friendly, you will want to go to each one and get a quote to find out which company offers the best deal.
 Just because a company is marijuana friendly doesn’t mean that you should choose it if it has a bad rate.
 Make sure that you are doing your research so that you can save money and still be able to live your lifestyle the way you want.
-Here is a step-by-step guide on how to get the best rate for your insurance policy.